awsdocs/amazon-vpc-user-guide/doc_source/flow-logs-troubleshooting.md

 There might be a problem delivering the flow logs to the CloudWatch Logs log group\.

 **Solution**
 In either the Amazon EC2 console or the Amazon VPC console, choose the **Flow Logs** tab for the relevant resource\.
-For more information, see [View flow logs](working-with-flow-logs.md#view-flow-logs)\.
+For more information, see [View a flow log](working-with-flow-logs.md#view-flow-logs)\.
 The flow logs table displays any errors in the **Status** column\.
 Alternatively, use the [describe\-flow\-logs](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-flow-logs.html) command, and check the value that's returned in the `DeliverLogsErrorMessage` field\.
 One of the following errors might be displayed:
 + `Rate limited`: This error can occur if CloudWatch Logs throttling has been applied — when the number of flow log records for a network interface is higher than the maximum number of records that can be published within a specific timeframe\.
 This error can also occur if you've reached the quota for the number of CloudWatch Logs log groups that you can create\.
 For more information, see [CloudWatch Service Quotas](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/cloudwatch_limits.html) in the *Amazon CloudWatch User Guide*\.
 + `Access error`: This error can occur for one of the following reasons:
   + The IAM role for your flow log does not have sufficient permissions to publish flow log records to the CloudWatch log group
   + The IAM role does not have a trust relationship with the flow logs service
   + The trust relationship does not specify the flow logs service as the principal

-  For more information, see [IAM roles for publishing flow logs to CloudWatch Logs](flow-logs-cwl.md#flow-logs-iam)\.
+  For more information, see [IAM role for publishing flow logs to CloudWatch Logs](flow-logs-cwl.md#flow-logs-iam-role)\.
 + `Unknown error`: An internal error has occurred in the flow logs service\.

 ## Flow log is active, but no flow log records or log group<a name="flow-logs-troubleshooting-no-log-group"></a>